Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In Drake Bay If you want to stay in a small, traditional village, in a secluded area; you want to be surrounded by beautiful beaches and landscapes; you want the chance to see the breeding habits of marine life.

-Best places to stay in Drake Bay:
+Best places to stay in Costa Rica in Drake Bay:

 🔍MORE HOTEL DEALS IN DRAKE BAY